raphaelmayer/food-share/README.md

 ## FoodShare, a food sharing app
-*FoodShare is a work in progress that is still in development.*
+*FoodShare is a web application where users can share food.
+FoodShare is still in the development stage.
+It is built with the **MERN Stack**.*

 **Link:** *to be determined*